Tomar Central Portugal, Portugal Travel Guide

 A monumental 17th-century aqueduct built specifically to supply water to the Convento de Cristo.
 Its impressive arches span a valley, creating a striking visual.

-Do not limit yourself to the main attractions.
+Do not limit to yourself the main attractions.
 Seek out the hidden gems like the Chapel of Nossa Senhora da Conceição for unique insights.

 Discover Engineering WondersPraia Fluvial dos Olhos de Água, the source of the Nabão River, provides a refreshing natural swimming spot ideal for cooling off and relaxation during warmer months.